-Kevin Conroy is the Chief Executive Officer, President, and Chairman of the Board of Exact Sciences.
+Kevin Conroy is CEO, president, and chair of the board of Exact Sciences.
 He is an alumnus of the 2010 Young Leaders Conference.

 Kimberly Reed: On Resilience

-Kimberly Reed was the first woman Chairman, President, and CEO of the Export-Import Bank of the United States (EXIM) where she worked helping companies to succeed in the competitive global marketplace.
-She is an alumna of the 2001 Young Leaders Conference and member of the American Swiss Foundation's Board of Directors.
+Kimberly Reed was the first female chair, president, and CEO of the Export-Import Bank of the United States (EXIM), where she helped American companies to succeed in the competitive global marketplace.
+She is an alumna of the 2001 Young Leaders Conference and a member of the American Swiss Foundation's board of directors.

 When I was very young, my grandmother called me “Kim-Can!”
 Through these simple words, she was indirectly telling me—and, deep down, I eventually knew—you can do anything, no matter what the obstacle, if you are focused and determined.
 If you fall, you can get back up to achieve the task at hand.
 It just takes resilience.